 Some participants reported that they found the support provided by the visual representation of the data helpful.
-The resulting Cohen $\kappa$ scores strengthen this impression, since the F1-scores are much higher when we compare the \textit{time-series recall} with both in situ methods vs. the \textit{pure self-recall}.
-This indicates that as soon as the participants received a visual inspection tool, they rather tend to annotate data at similar time periods as through the in situ methods, since they are able to easily identify periods of activity that roughly correspond to the execution time they remember.
-Our participants reported similar preferences, which led us to the conclusion that a digital diary that includes a data visualization could combine the benefits of both annotation methods.
+The resulting Cohen $\kappa$ scores strengthen this impression since the F1-Scores are much higher when we compare the \textit{time-series recall} with both in situ methods vs. the \textit{pure self-recall}.
+This indicates that as soon as the participants received a visual inspection tool, they tended to annotate data at similar time periods as through the in situ methods since they can easily identify periods of activity that roughly correspond to the execution time they remember.
+Our participants reported similar preferences, which led us to the conclusion that a digital diary that includes data visualization could combine the benefits of both annotation methods.

 However, the study also showed that participants can find it difficult to interpret the acceleration data correctly and thus set inaccurate annotations.
 As our trained models show, this also has a strong influence on the classification result.
 If such a tool is to be made available to study participants, it must be ensured that they have the necessary knowledge and tools to be able to interpret these data.
 Thus, to ensure the success of future long-term and real-world activity recognition projects, prior training of the study participants regarding data interpretation is of crucial importance if a data visualization is supposed to be used.